Budapest Hungary Travel Guide

 Gellért Hill offers iconic panoramic views of the Chain Bridge, Parliament, and the entire city.
 Fisherman's Bastion also provides elevated views of Pest.
 János Hill, Budapest's highest point, is accessible by chairlift.

-The Danube River is central to the city, offering riverboat tours and cruises.
+The Danube River is central to the city, offering riverboat tours and boat excursions.
 Pál-völgyi Cave and Szemlő-hegyi Cave are accessible within city limits, offering guided tours through fascinating underground formations.

 Budapest holds significant religious and spiritual sites reflecting its diverse heritage.